echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 - [x] Allow buyers to view the **contact page**
 - [x] Allow buyers to logout the current account

+### To Do List for MileStone 2
+* **Navigation bar**
+  * Optimize the navigation bar to better display contents
+    * Allow the user's avatar to be displayed in the navigation bar
+* Index Page
+  * Improve the **sidebar**
+    * Allow the order status to be displayed in the sidebar
+    * Allow the sidebar to display recommended products based on users' preferences
+  * Optimize Page Layout
+    * Add right and left sidebars for information display
+  * Optimize Algorithm
+    * **Recommend products by users' preferences** (by calculating the word distance between the user's ordered products' titles and the products' titles on sale)
+* Shopping Cart (basket)
+  * Use **JS** to calculate the total price
+  * Use **AJAX** to dynamically change the number of a product in the shopping cart
+* Ordering
+  * Expand the functionality of **refunds** and **order canceling**
+  * Expand the functionality of sellers **uploading the delivery express ID**
+  * Expand the functionality of buyers **commenting an order or item** when confirming delivering
+  * Alert the user when they try to "Confirm Delivered" the order that is not confirmed by the shopper
+* User profile
+  * Expand the functionality of **restoring the password** using email
+* Product details
+  * Expand the functionality of sellers setting up the introduction in the product details page
+  * Expand the **iframe** to the product detail page

 ### Preview this project (Deployed in Heroku)

 This is a **preview version** of this project, it might contain errors or out-dated pages.